jackh1999/ECE401_gem5_FP/README.md

 If you have not downloaded GEM5, please refer to its website and scon it in classical set-up.

-Testbenches are stream.c and stream_64byte.c which are already configured by riscv gnu toolchain as stream_2MB and stream_64; we run all experiments under both testbenches.
+Benchmarks are stream.c and stream_64byte.c which are already configured by riscv gnu toolchain as stream_2MB and stream_64; we run all experiments under both Benchmarks.
-Note the testbenches both require long time to simulate; do test_rv64 for functionality check.
+- Note the Benchmarks both require long time to simulate; do test_rv64 (object of test.c) for pure functionality check.
+- Also you can glimpse the results through the stats.txt files in the data directory

 Running file is done by ./build/ALL/gem5.opt ./desired_file_path